tbensonatl/gotcha-back/README.md

 # Dependencies and Requirements

-Dependencies include CMake (3.17+), CUDA, Boost (only the `program_options` library), and FLTK.
+Dependencies include CMake (3.23+), CUDA, Boost (only the `program_options` library), and FLTK.
 Note that an NVIDIA GPU is required to run the GPU-based backprojectors (including the video SAR mode).
-To date, this code has been developed on Ubuntu 22.04 with CUDA 11.7, although other reasonably new Linux distributions should work as well.
+To date, this code has been developed on Ubuntu 22.04 with CUDA 12, although other reasonably new Linux distributions should work as well.
+For Ubuntu, new versions of CMake are available via Kitware's APT repository (https://apt.kitware.com).
+The new vesion of CMake is only required to default to building the CUDA kernels for the GPUs installed on the system where the software is being built.
+The architecture can also be specified explicitly using e.g. `CUDAARCHS=86 make` to build for compute capability 8.6.
+In that case, the CMake minimum version can be dropped to 3.18.

 # Building the Code